 They are more than for our entertainment.
 I think this time, the athletes are solely rooting for themselves.
 They focus on their goals and rely on their strength.

-I watched on TV about 31 sports in the Olympics such as athletics, badminton, baseball, basketball, beach volleyball, BMX, boxing, fencing, decathlon, diving, golf, gymnastics, javelin throw, judo, karate, long jump, and marathon.
+I watched TV about 31 sports in the Olympics, such as athletics, badminton, baseball, basketball, beach volleyball, BMX, boxing, fencing, decathlon, diving, golf, gymnastics, javelin throw, judo, karate, long jump, and marathon.
 In addition, I watched volleyball, sailing, skateboarding, softball, sprint, surfing, swimming, table tennis, taekwondo, tennis, triathlon, weightlifting, and wrestling.

 Furthermore, I watched them all with excitement, nervousness, sadness, and happiness.